-Common foods high in GABA are spinach, broccoli, tempeh, soybeans, green peas, oatmeal, wheat, barley, buckwheat, potato, tomato, and mushrooms.
 Also, we have to consume foods high in glutamate, vitamin B6, zinc, and magnesium to help the body synthesize GABA.
+Eating certain foods can naturally increase our GABA status!

 What’s GABA?

-GABA (Gamma aminobutyric acid) is a chemical that is involved in many function of the human body.
+GABA (Gamma aminobutyric acid) is a chemical that is involved in many functions of the human body.
 GABA acts as a neurotransmitter in the brain.
 It blocks/regulates certain brain signals.
 GABA is the primary inhibitory neurotransmitter in the brain and the spinal cord.[1]

 In most cases, healthy people produce more than enough GABA.
 It’s produced by the nervous system and the insulin-producing beta-cells of the pancreas.[2]